 When performing an arithmetic operation composed of all integers, all operands are first converted to an int.
 If all of the operands are floating point, all operands are first converted to the double type.
 When performing operations with mixed data types, the smaller type is converted to a larger type.
 For instance, adding a short to an int results in the short being upsized to an int before the operation is performed.
 Java requires explicit casting when going from a larger primitive type to a smaller one.
 Implicit casting is allowed when going from a smaller primitive type to a larger one, even though precision may be lost in the conversion.
 This and other type conversion vulnerabilities are discussed in more depth in sections 6.6 Conversion errors [FLC], 6.15 Arithmetic wrap-around error [FIF], and 6.44 Polymorphic variables [BKK].

-For; h
+For reference types, no explicit cast is required when assigning anobject of a child type to a variable of its parent type; however an explicit cast is required when assigning an object designated by a parent type reference to a variable of any of its child types.
+A ClassCastException will be thrown at runtime unless the parent type reference is referring to an object of the child type.

 The vulnerability documented in ISO/IEC TR 24772-1:2019 relating to the ability to distinguish integer types representing different physical units (such as meters or feet) exists in Java.
 It can be mitigated by generating distinct classes for each dimensional type and creating operators and conversion methods that correctly perform the conversations.